How to Clean Silver Jewellery

 Silver is a precious metal usually mixed with copper to enhance its durability.
-Sterling Silver consists of 92.5 percent silver and 7.5 percent copper.
+Sterling Silver consists of 92.5% Silver and 7.5& Copper.
 Over time oxidisation will occur causing silver to become tarnished.
 Care should be taken to prevent this tarnishing, and many commercial products are available that will easily remove the tarnish build up that naturally occurs.

 When cared for properly, your Solid Silver jewellery will last a lifetime.
 Simply wearing your jewellery helps prevent, or at least slow down, the oxidation process keeping your jewellery looking new.
 To minimize scratching your Silver jewellery should be stored in cloth pouches or in separate compartments in your jewellery box.

 Some Solid Silver jewellery is finished with Rhodium giving it the appearance of platinum and is generally thought of as tarnish resistant.
 If your new piece of Silver jewellery is finished with Rhodium, we recommend that you clean it with a jewellery cleaning cloth and polishing cloth.
 None Rhodium treated Silver jewellery is cleaned in much the same way, but will require more frequent polishing to maintain its lustre.
 With brand new Silver jewellery a polishing cloth is typically all that is needed.
 To achieve the best results with jewellery containing cubic Zirconia a liquid fine jewellery cleaner is recommended.